Employment

 3. the particulars of the emoluments and income exempted;

-4. the amount of income exemption threshold claimed in his Employee Declaration Form; and
+4. the amount of deduction for dependent(s) claimed in his Employee Declaration Form; and

 5. the total amount of tax withheld and remitted to the Mauritius Revenue Authority, if any.